root-project/web/for_developers/root7/index.md

 ## RBrowser on remote node

-To efficiently use RBrowser on remote node, it is advised to use ssh port forwarding and run user interface on localhost with default web browser.
-In provided example remote http port 8899 will be mapped to local 8877 port.
+To efficiently use {% include ref class="RBrowser" namespace="ROOT::Experimental" %} on a remote node,
+it is advised to use the `ssh` port forwarding and run the user interface on the localhost with the default web browser.
+In the provided example the remote http port 8899 will be mapped to the local 8877 port.

-When logging on remote host, configure also port forwarding
+When logging on the remote host, configure also the port forwarding:

     [shell] ssh -L 8877:remotehost:8899 username@remotehost

-Configure ROOT shell environment and start root with `--web=server:8899` options
+Configure ROOT the shell environment and start root with the `--web=server:8899` option:

     [shell] call /path/to/root/bin/thisroot.sh
     [shell] root --web=server:8899 $ROOTSYS/tutorials/v7/browser.cxx

-Open provided by ROOT url on localhost, replacing port number 8899 by 8877
+Open the url provided by ROOT on the localhost, replacing port number 8899 by 8877:

     [shell] firefox http://localhost:8877/win1/

 We highly appreciate your feedback!